SanderAakre/RecruitmentTest_ThreeJS_SCORM/README.md

 ## Known Issues and bugs

 - **Icon freeze bug**: Icons may freeze in place if the model is rotated for a while.
 Rotating the camera fixes this.
-- **UV Mapping issue with Three.JS**: Some parts of the model have incorrect UV mapping, causing textures to appear stretched.
-The model looks fine in Unreal Engine, so this is likely an issue with how Three.js triangulates the model.
 - **Material looks washed out**: The model's textures were created for Unreal Engine, and have not been optimized for Three.js.
 - **WordPress banner**: The information popup has a banner from WordPress because I didn't want to subscribe to a paid plan to remove it.